Is the Creation of “Hybrid Meat” Necessary to Gain the Acceptance of Consumers Toward Cultivated Animal Products?

 How far away is the possibility of commercializing meat that has been grown?

-It is not an easy process to get to market for consumers to purchase.
+It is not an easy process to get cultured meat to market for consumers to purchase.
 Although the production mechanisms, which involve the removal of single cells from animals in a manner that is said to be painless and the subsequent cultivation of these cells in bioreactors in order to produce meat products, are better known, approvals have been slow to materialize.

 To this day, the only country that has given regulatory authority for the production and sale of grown meat on a commercial scale is Singapore.
-Even so, it has only approved two new products from a single business, Eat Just.
+Even so, it has only approved two new chicken products from a single business, Eat Just.

 In spite of predictions that the United States might follow suit a year ago, with domestic developed interest Upside Foods developing a major manufacturing facility to be ready, there have been no approvals issued.
 Although it appears that President Biden has recently given the go-ahead for advancement in his recent biotechnology-focused executive order, the situation remains uncertain.